-- Chapter 1, "Getting Acquainted with the MAX," describes the main features and provides a list of package contents. - Chapter 2, "Setting Up and Testing the MAX Hardware," explains install and test the MAX hardware. - Chapter 3, "Navigating the MAX User Interface," tells you how to navigate the MAX user interfaces. - Appendix A, "Provisioning the Switch," gives you information that your BRI service provider needs to properly provision the Central Office switch. - Appendix B, "MAX Specifications," lists the technical specifications of the MAX itself and the pin assignments for each interface.
+- Chapter 1, "Getting Acquainted with the MAX," describes the main features and provides a list of package contents. - Chapter 2, "Setting Up and Testing the MAX Hardware," explains install and test the MAX hardware. - Chapter 3, "Navigating the User Interface," tells you how to navigate the MAX user interfaces. - Appendix A, "Provisioning the Switch," gives you information that your T1 or BRI service provider needs to properly provision the Central Office switch. - Appendix B, "MAX Specifications," lists the technical specifications of the MAX itself and the pin assignments for each interface. - Appendix C, "FCC and Canadian Notices," provides the appropriate notices for the MAX. - Appendix D, "Warranty," is the MAX product warranty.